peteroupc/peteroupc.github.io/randomfunc.md

 * The term _modulus_ means an integer that is 1 higher than the highest integer that an RNG can output.
 * The four kinds of RNG mentioned in this section are assumed to seek to generate random numbers that are approximately uniformly distributed.

-If the RNG outputs **integers 0 or greater and less than a positive integer** (for example, less than 1,000,000 or less than 6), then `RNDINT(maxInclusive)` can be implemented as follows.
+If the underlying RNG outputs **integers 0 or greater and less than a positive integer** (for example, less than 1,000,000 or less than 6), then `RNDINT(maxInclusive)` can be implemented as follows.
 In the pseudocode below, `MODULUS` is the RNG's modulus.
 Note that all the variables in this method are unsigned integers.
 (For an exercise solved by this method, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [blog post by Johnny Chan](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).)

     METHOD RNDINT(maxInclusive)
       // maxInclusive must be 0 or greater